Necklet

 A necklet is a type of decoration which is designed to be worn and displayed around a person's neck, rather than hung (draped) from the chest as is the standard practice for displaying most decorations.

 In the Middle Ages most order's insignias were worn on a collar – see livery collar.
 Later, in the 16th century the insignia of the French Order of the Holy Spirit were worn on a ribbon.
 When, in the late 17th century, orders were divided into several classes, the cross on a ribbon around the neck became the privilege of a commander.
 A decoration in that rank is usually awarded to high-ranking officials like brigadiers, consuls and secretaries of State.

-A female usually wears her commander's cross on a bow on the shoulder of her dress.
+A woman usually wears her commander's cross on a bow on the shoulder of her dress.

 In chivalric orders like the Order of Malta or the Teutonic Order the insignia of the knights is worn hanging from a ribbon around the neck.
 The same is true of the Order of the Golden Fleece.

 In the 19th century it was not unusual to wear a Grand Cross, normally hanging from a ribbon over the shoulder to the hip as on a necklet when this was considered more convenient or when another Grand Cross was worn.